charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 Using the IOMMU script listed below, identify both of your graphics cards.
 Assuming there in slot 1 and 2 on your motherboard, they should appear in neighboring groups.

+### Different Graphics Cards

+The simplest approach is to have two different graphics cards.
 On my system, the RX 550 and RX 580 show as as follows:

 ```
 16 08:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Polaris12 [1002:699f] (rev c7)